jamesor/chasm/README.md

 The goal of the game is to reach a total of **5 points**.
 Currently, a "you've won" state has not been implemented and you will be able to continue to move after reaching your goal.
 This will change with a higher goal and a more rewarding payoff screen.

+## Starting the Game

+At the C64 Basic screen, type `RUN` and press the ENTER key.
+To restart the game, simply use the browser's reload button.

 ## Banner

 The banner across the top of the screen will show you: